increasethegrants/increasethegrants/_i18n/en/06-foundations-and-government.md

 **In simple terms, charities and foundations exist, leveraging our taxes, because the electorate has chosen to accept this approach.
 In turn, these organizations are accountable to voters and taxpayers.**

 However, we need greater accountability.
-Since taxpayer money is being used to empower foundations, we need better requirements, transparency and accountability from them.
-We need our governments to exercise stronger controls to ensure that these foundations are meeting the needs and wishes of the electorate, and in a timely manner.
+Since taxpayer money is being used to empower foundations, we need better requirements, transparency, and accountability from them.
+We need our governments to exercise stronger controls to ensure that these foundations are meeting the needs and wishes of the electorate and do so in a timely manner.